Blastocystis: Classification

-The appropriate classification of Blastocystis has only recently been resolved.
+The current protozoan classification of Blastocystis was only resolved in 2007.
 The original description of Blastocystis was as a yeast due to its yeast-like glistening appearance in fresh wet mounts and the absence of pseudopodia and locomotion.
 This was then contradicted by Zierdt, who reclassified it under subphylum Sporozoa (and later in Sarcodina), based on some distinctive protistan features of the Blastocystis cell.
 Its sensitivity to antiprotozoal drugs and its inability to grow on fungal media further indicated that it was a protozoan.

-However, major revisions were made to its classification.
+Major revisions had been made to its classification.
 An analysis of gene sequences was performed in 1996, which placed it into the group Stramenopiles.

-Other Stramenopiles include brown algae, mildew, diatoms, the organism that caused the Great Famine of Ireland, and the organism responsible for Sudden oak death disease.
+Other Stramenopiles include brown algae, mildew, diatoms, the organism that caused the Great Famine of Ireland, and the organism responsible for sudden oak death disease.
 However, the position of Blastocystis within the stramenopiles remains enigmatic.

 Signs and symptoms

 Most published studies have reported that between 50% and 80% of individuals mono-infected with Blastocystis will show symptoms.
 Factors influencing presentation of symptoms have been listed as the patient's age, with younger patients less likely to show symptoms, as well as genetic changes that influence the production of cytokines.
 Some studies have suggested that pathogenicity may be linked to specific subtypes of Blastocystis and experimental infection of animals has reported varying degrees of illness depending on the subtype used.
 While some subtypes appear to be less likely to result in symptomatic infection, those subtypes are also found in symptomatic individuals who have no other infection found.
 Symptoms associated with the infection are diarrhea, constipation, nausea, abdominal cramps, bloating, excessive gas, and anal itching.
-Most cases of the infection appear to become diagnosed as irritable bowel syndrome, according to studies from Denmark, Pakistan, the United Kingdom, and Italy.
+Most cases of the infection appear to become diagnosed as irritable bowel syndrome (IBS), according to studies from Denmark, Pakistan, the United Kingdom, and Italy.
 The timescale of infection with the parasite can range from weeks to years.
 In the early 2000s, Egyptian physicians identified 84 patients with diarrhea and enteritis apparently caused by Blastocystis hominis.
 After three days of nitazoxanide treatment, symptoms cleared and no fecal organisms were detectable in 36 (86%) of 42 treated patients and in 16 (38%) of 42 people who received placebo (P < .0001).
-The investigators concluded that either B hominis is pathogenic and can often be effectively treated with nitazoxanide, or that nitazoxanide (a drug approved by the FDA for the treatment of giardia and cryptosporidia) eradicated an unidentifiable organism.
+The investigators concluded that either B. hominis is pathogenic and can often be effectively treated with nitazoxanide, or that nitazoxanide (a drug approved by the FDA for the treatment of giardia and cryptosporidia) eradicated an unidentifiable organism.